ifreund/waylock/README.md

 See the `waylock(1)` man page or the output of `waylock -h` for an overview of the command line options.

 Run the waylock executable to lock the session.
 All monitors will be blanked with the `-init-color`.
-Typing causes the color to change to the `-input-color`, to clear what you've typed press `Esc` or `Ctrl-U`.
+Typing causes the color to change to the `-input-color`. `Esc` or `Ctrl-U` clears all current input, while `backspace` deletes the last UTF-8 codepoint.

 To unlock the session, type your password and press `Enter`.
 If the password is correct, waylock will unlock the session and exit.
 Otherwise, the color